 SA-CASSCF and R-matrix calculations of low-energy electron collisions with DNA bases and phosphoric acid

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in the St Andrews Research Repository are protected by copyright, with all rights reserved, unless otherwise indicated.